1788–89 United States elections

-The United States elections of 1788–1789 were the first federal elections in the United States following the ratification of the United States Constitution in 1788.
+The first federal elections were held in the United States following the ratification of the United States Constitution in 1788.
 In the elections, George Washington was elected as the first president and the members of the 1st United States Congress were selected.

 Formal political parties did not exist, as the leading politicians of the day largely distrusted the idea of "factions."
 However, in the years after the ratification of the Constitution, Congress would become broadly divided by the economic policies of Treasury Secretary Alexander Hamilton, with the Pro-Administration faction supporting those policies.
 Opposing them was the Anti-Administration faction, which sought a smaller role for the federal government.
 In these elections, the Pro-Administration faction won majorities in both houses of Congress.

 Meanwhile, General George Washington was elected as the country's first president, while John Adams, who finished with the second largest number of electoral votes, was elected as the first vice president.